Skip to main content

 Cognitive Changes

-A shorter attention span, irritability, confusion, or lack of focus are all common.
+A shorter attention span, irritability, confusion, or lack of focus are all common in those who are working to process tremendous loss and grief.
+Try to give them grace if they don't seem like themselves.

 Physical Pain

-When a pregnancy is lost, there is a hormonal shift that can exacerbate or add to physical pain and even lengthen recovery times, often surrounding invasive, emotional procedures like a D&C.
+When a pregnancy is lost, there is an intense hormonal shift that can exacerbate or add to physical pain and even lengthen recovery times.
+Whether a person has to take oral medication or undergo a more invasive procedure like dilation and curettage (D&C), both experiences can involve intense physical pain.

 Specific Preferences